Fairfield County's Community Foundation

 2,764

-Average organic search sessions per month (GA4)
+Organic search sessions / month

-28.4% of all site traffic over 24 months
+28% of all traffic

 80%

-Of search clicks come from brand searches
+Of search clicks are brand searches

 8 of 27

-Priority keywords where FCCF appears in Google's top 10
+Priority keywords in Google's top 10

-19 high-value terms with no current visibility
+19 high-value terms invisible

-The five findings that drive this roadmap
+The five findings driving the roadmap

 Search Performance Today